 How to enter

-All entries for the new CFCI awards need to be submitted to the city council by the same date, the 30th November 2016.
+All entries for the CFCI awards also need to be submitted to the Greater Cambridge Shared Planning Service by the same date, 30 November 2021.

 All entries for the CDCAs must be projects that were completed prior to their submission.
-They should be submitted to Susan Smith, Senior Conservation and Design Officer, at the Guildhall.
-Contact Susan at email@example.com or 01223 457000 if you have any questions.
+They should be submitted using the entry form above.
+Any queries or questions should be directed to Susan Smith, Principal Conservation Officer via email@example.com or 07514 924164.

 We look forward to receiving your entries!

 The 2021 awards reflect the date the awards were presented.
 In previous years the date reflected when entries were submitted, although the ceremony was in the following year.